 Well, my prototype boards arrived from BatchPCB (http://www.batchpcb.com.)
 Thanks guys, the boards look nice and went together well.
 I received two copies of my protoboard and set one up for each of the primary configurations.
-For the more minimal configuration (just the board, itself,) I soldered the male headers from the LaunchPad to the bottom of the protoboard.
-Notice that I placed the headers in from the bottom and soldered on the top of the board:
+The LaunchPad comes with two male, and two female, headers.
+For the more minimal configuration (just the board, itself,) I soldered the male headers from the LaunchPad kit to the bottom of the protoboard, with the female headers soldered to the LaunchPad.
+This is opposite how the TI documentation shows, where the male headers are soldered to the LaunchPad, itself, and the female headers are left for booster boards.
+Notice that I placed the headers in from the bottom of the Protoboard Booster and soldered on the top of the board:

 The reason for inserting the headers from the bottom, is because of the jumper pins connecting the emulation section of the LaunchPad to the target section.
 With the male header inserted from the top (component) side, there is not enough room for soldering components to the Protoboard.
 Even with inserting the headers from the bottom, you will need to be careful, there is not much room.

 Now, you can build your own circuit to add to the LaunchPad.
 Insert the components just like you were using a solderless breadboard and then solder them down.
 Wah-laa, nice and simple.
 Create any kind of Booster Pack that you want, and with this solder version, you have a nice stable circuit.

 Next, for when you are starting out and still experimenting; check out the solderless version:

 When you want to do some quick-and-dirty experimenting, this will give you everything you need to add your own components.
 I took one of my Digital Interface Kits (https://www.tindie.com/products/Granzeier/digital-interface-pack/,) and a couple of hookup wires, and added a second programmable pushbutton switch and one more LED; all in just a minute or two.